eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 A good reason to use the heap are large objects which might cause a stack overflow.
 Some operating system have a rather small stack of only a few kB, so this limit might be closer one might think.

-Sometimes it is necessary to access a pointer returned by a method.
-Using an `EXPECT_*` to check for a `nullptr` is not sufficient if the pointer is dereferenced afterwards.
-It might crash the test application if it indeed is a `nullptr`.
+In general, the tests should be written in a fashion to not crash the application in case of a faulty implementation.
-The implementation of the test object might be broken and only after the successful test run it can be assumed to be correct.
+It must be assumed that the implementation is broken and only a successful test run can prove otherwise.
-To prevent a crash, the `nullptr` check has to be done with an `ASSERT_*`.
-This gracefully aborts the current test case and continues with the next one.
+The `sut` (system under test) might return a `nullptr` instead of the expected valid pointer, so `nullptr` check has to be done with an `ASSERT_*` to gracefully abort the current test.
+Just using an `EXPECT_*` for the check is not sufficient since the potential `nullptr` will be dereferenced later on and will crash the application.
-The same applies to other potential dangerous operations, like accessing the value of an `cxx::optional` or `cxx::expected`.
+The same applies to other potential dangerous operations, like accessing the value of an `cxx::optional` or `cxx::expected` or an out of bounds access of an `cxx::vector`.
-This check can be omitted if another test case already ensured that the test object operates as expected.

 Last but not least, apply the **DRY** principle (don't repeat yourself) and use typed and parameterized test to check multiple implementations and variations without repeating much code.